ACEs Are Wild

 400

-What are some characteristics of co-dependency?
+What are some signs of being co-dependent?

 Characteristics: fear of abandonment or being alone, doing more than your share, lack of trust in self/others, a compelling need to control, chronic anger, problems with boundaries, a tendency to "love" people they feel can be rescued, a sense of guilt when asserting themselves, etc.